annmcnamara/sql-challenge/README.md

 ![EmployeeDB_ERD.png](EmployeeDB_ERD.png)

 #### 2. Data Engineering
 A new table schema was created for each of the six CSV files.
-The following shows the SQL commands were used to specify data types, primary keys, foreign keys, and other constraints for *two tables* - the SQL commands to build all six tables can be found in the file _employee.sql_.
+The following shows the SQL commands were used to specify data types, primary keys, foreign keys, and other constraints for *two tables* - the SQL commands to build all six tables can be found in the file _EmployeeSQL/employee.sql_.

 ##### DEPARTMENT TABLE
 ```sql